How to install WSL2 on Windows 10

 What is WSL 2?

-But first what it's first.
-What is WSL 2?
-The Windows Subsystem for Linux (WSL) lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications such as bash, ssh, sudo, apt, curl, etc. -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or the extra disk space needed for a dual boot setup.
+The Windows Subsystem for Linux (WSL) lets developers run a GNU/Linux environment (including most command-line tools, utilities, and applications such as bash, ssh, sudo, apt, curl, etc.) directly on Windows, unmodified, without the overhead of a traditional virtual machine or the extra disk space needed for a dual boot setup.

 WSL 2 is a new version of the Windows Subsystem which primary goals are to increase file system performance, as well as adding full system call compatibility.
 The Linux kernel is executing in parallel to the Windows one, in a very light hypervisor (a low resource consuming virtual machine).